Scottsdaaale/Scottsdaaale/README.md

 - 👋 Hello, I’m Scotty!
-A Flatiron grad who works with react, javascript, rails, and ruby.
+I'm a Flatiron grad who works with react, javascript, rails, and ruby.